Walking in Copenhagen I bumped into the prime minister and his dogs. No-one else seemed to play him the slightest attention.

-Every year around 110,000 Danes flock to the island of Bornholm to take part in a national “Folkemødet” (literally “Public Meeting”).
-This laid-back coming together of around nine hundred political and independent organisations with party leaders to discuss events of national importance, from healthcare to prices of Carlsberg, is typical of the relaxed Danish relationship between the people and their leaders.
+Every year 110,000 Danes flock to the island of Bornholm to take part in the national Folkemødet, a sort of country show, but with the rings full of politicians.
+Party leaders discuss events of national importance, from healthcare to prices of Carlsberg, in a setting typical of the relaxed relationship between Danes and their leaders.

-Wherever you are in Denmark, it’s clear you are in an intensely politically involved nation.
-The scrutiny placed on their comparatively low-powered government is striking: which other country of the same size airs numerous political talk shows and live streams from its parliament on major television channels to be met with consistently high viewing figures.
-And which other nation of the same size has managed to produce a political thriller with the same calibre as Borgen, to become an international success and enjoyed by leaders from David Cameron to François Hollande?
+The scrutiny placed on Denmark’s comparatively low-powered government is striking.
+Which country of the same size airs political talk shows and live streams from parliament on major television channels to be met with consistently high viewing figures.
+And which other nation of the same size has managed to produce a political thriller with the same calibre as Borgen, now an international success and enjoyed by leaders from David Cameron to François Hollande?